 Intricate spirals in Celtic symbolism represent the balance between inner and outer consciousness.
 This ties in with our Christian belief that we receive the gift of the Holy Spirit at Baptism.
 His gifts enlighten our inner consciousness throughout life.

-These beautifully crafted gowns come with matching bonnets.
+These beautifully crafted gowns with flowing skirt also come with matching bonnets.
+The neck line is simple without a collar.
+The dresses are short sleeved rather than featuring long sleeves.
 These sets honor you child's unique Celtic or Irish heritage in every stitch.

 These Celtic Collection Christening Gowns and Bonnets are handled with love and attention to detail.
 Each set is packaged in a gift presentation box, together with its own hanger.